 Thank you for your interest in the Vermont Certified Public Manager® Program (VCPM).
-The application period for VCPM is now officially closed.
-Completed applications were accepted through the end of business on February 27, 2017.
-If you’re interested in learning more about the acceptance criteria, please refer to the documents linked on the bottom of this page; or reach out to the Administrator at DHR.Serivces@vermont.gov.
+The application period is now open.
+Completed applications will be accepted through the end of business on March 01, 2019.
+If you’re interested in learning more about the acceptance criteria, please refer to the documents linked on the bottom of this page or reach out to the Administrator at DHR.VCPM@vermont.gov.

 VCPM is a two-year, multi-course learning experience for current and emerging leaders in Vermont Government.
 The program is designed to be both practical and intellectually challenging.
 It provides a unique opportunity for managers and leaders statewide to learn together about their common challenges and strategies for success.
 Instructors include top organizational consultants and experts with extensive experience in both the public and private sectors.

 VCPM is accredited by the National Certified Public Manager® Consortium.
 Graduates are eligible to join the American Academy of Certified Public Managers® (AACPM) http://cpmacademy.org/, a professional association of public sector managers affiliated with the American Society for Public Administration (ASPA).
 Through these affiliations, graduates are able to engage with similarly trained public managers across the country.
 Program accreditation ensures the VCPM curriculum is aligned with best practices in management training, and provides accountability and quality assurance.

 Who is VCPM for?
 What are the Acceptance Criteria?